ShiqiYu/libfacedetection/README.md

 # libfacedetection

-This is a binary library for face detection and face landmark detection in images.
+This is a binary library for CNN-based face detection in images.

 examples/libfacedetectcnn-example.cpp shows how to use the library.